 Types of Harassing and Obscene Communication (720 ILCS 5/26-3):

-Harassing and Obscene Communications can include: email, text, instant message (Snap Chat), and telephone communication.
+Harassing and Obscene Communications can include: email, text, instant message (such as Snapchat), and telephone communication.
 Additionally, other types of communication can constitute the communication element.

-As beauty is in the eye of the beholder, (i.e., each person sees things differently), the same holds true for what is harassing or obscene.
-A court will look at not only what was said but how it was said.
-Furthermore, how many times it was said and when.
+As beauty is in the eye of the beholder (i.e., each person sees things differently), the same holds true for what is harassing or obscene.
+A court will look at not only what was said but also how it was said.
+Furthermore, it will look at how many times it was said and when.
 This is all taken into account to determine if the statements are harassing or obscene.
-Additionally, a court review any response by the person claiming it was offensive to determine if it meets the criteria of the statute.
+Additionally, a court will review any response by the person claiming it was offensive to determine if it meets the criteria of the statute.

 Court Case Example:

-I recently won a case where my client was charged with sending obscene text messages and the messages were quite mean.
-The message made fun of her heritage, her family and herself.
+I recently won a case where my client was charged with sending obscene text messages, and the messages were quite mean.
+The messages made fun of a woman’s heritage, her family, and herself.

-At court the prosecutor presented all of the text messages to the judge.
-Although, I did not have my client testify but I did very throughly cross-examine the complaining witness (the woman) and the police officer who made the arrest.
+At court, the prosecutor presented all of the text messages to the judge.
+Although I did not have my client testify, I did very throughly cross-examine the complaining witness (the woman) and the police officer who made the arrest.

 I was able to show the court that there were messages going back and forth and that the prosecutor only had my client’s messages.
-In other words, there is two sides to every story.
-The court agreed with my theory of the case and my client was found not guilty.
+In other words, there are two sides to every story.
+The court agreed with my theory of the case, and my client was found not guilty.